The Debate on Timeless Aesthetics: What Makes Art & Design Last?

 A difficult answer

 In concluding my thoughts on the concept of timelessness, I’m still left without a definitive answer.
-Whether current designs and artworks will still be considered timeless in 200, 300, or even 500 years, we will unfortunately not witness.
+Unfortunately, we will not witness whether current designs and artworks will still be considered timeless in 200, 300, or even 500 years.
 But this raises the question for me: Can our understanding of timelessness only be formed in retrospect?
 Can something from the future appear timeless to us in the present?

 For me, the essence of timelessness is to create something so powerful that it inspires others to create their own work.
 And each new work that is generated – based on the original – is a testament to the lasting impression of the original piece.
 And that’s what makes it stand the test of time.
 Here the concept of familiarity proves itself once again.
 Both in art and design.
 Because something that is familiar to us feels timeless.